Pf2eToolsOrg/Pf2eTools/README.md

 ### Dev Server

-Do `npm run dev-server` to launch a local dev server that serves the project files on [`http://localhost:8080/5etools.html`](http://localhost:8080/5etools.html).
+Do `npm run serve:dev` to launch a local dev server that serves the project files on [`http://localhost:8080/5etools.html`](http://localhost:8080/5etools.html).

-The server automatically refreshes the page for you whenever one of the project files (html, css, js, images) changes.

 ### Version bump